Week Three: Smoky Mountains

 Day 16: 15.1

-We entered the Smokies today!
+We entered the Smokey’s today!!
 Woke up and left with Aquaman to go across Fontana Dam and climb up into the park.
 The initial climb was pretty easy.
-Schmutz, Falcon, Raven, and I checked out a sketchy fire tower.
+Schmutz, Falcon, and I checked out a sketchy fire tower.
 The park stayed true to its name and stayed super foggy all day.
-I fell on my sprain two miles from camp and had to lie on trail elevating my ankle for 15 minutes to help it cool down.
-We got to camp way too early at 2 p.m. and decided to not push on.
-There were charades, fire, food, and good company.
-That’s about all a thru-hiker can ask for.
+I fell on my sprain two miles from camp and had to lay on trail elevating my ankle for fifteen minutes.
+We got to camp way too early at 2pm.
+There was charades and food and good company.
+That’s about all a thru hiker can ask for.
 I can see myself getting used to the shelter life.
 Fell asleep listening to Aquaman snore.